ErikFrits/EF-Tools/README.md

 This Git is work in progress.
 I have to refactor multiple tools and make sure they are ready to be used by everyone.
 Some tools will need personal adjusting to make sure it works for each company.

+### 📦 Revit Version 📦
+These tools were developed on Revit 2019-2021.
+So in case you are using different version of Revit and having any issues,
+please let me know so I could adjust them to work on other versions too.

 ## 🚧WIP🚧 : 🎉 Release v1.0 🎉
-This is the list of working tools I have that needs to be refactored before I release them for all.
+This is the list of tools I want to refactor before I release them for all.
 Once I reach the state of the repo I am happy to be called V1.0 I will talk to pyRevit moderators to add it to the list of extensions.